 Where can I learn?

 Students are based at Hampton Court Palace, South West London.
-They also spend time at our regional satellite venues and public shows around the countryy, assisting with classes, exhibitions and demonstrating at events.
+They may spend time at public shows around the country, assisting with classes, exhibitions and demonstrating at events.

 Your tuition week includes: